arthvm/tic-tac-toe/README.md

-# tick-tac-toe
+# tic-tac-toe
-A tick-tack-toe game that you can play in your browser!
+A tic-tac-toe game that you can play in your browser!